tk-1118/stk-kilocode/apps/kilocode-docs/docs/providers/ollama.md

 </html>
 ```

-The following models look like reasonable choices, but were found to **not** work properly with Kilo Code in its default configuration:
+The following models look like reasonable choices, but were found to **not** work properly with HN Code in its default configuration:

 | Model name     | Fail reason                    |
 | -------------- | ------------------------------ |